All material herein copyrighted.

 Website designed, developed, and maintained by Stephanie Brick Design.

 As President Emeritus and a Penn State alumna, Ms. Brick continued to seek ways of promoting the mission of the group and design sustainability to students.
 In 2010, Stephanie Brick Design established the SEED Award of Distinction, an annual cash award granted to an exceptionally proactive student member of SEED.
-The purpose of this recognition is to encourage and continue student involvement in green strategies of design continuously through the years.
+The purpose of this recognition was to encourage and continue student involvement in green strategies of design continuously through the years.

 In 2009, as the first Penn State undergraduate to earn LEED accreditation, Stephanie Brick had a vision to better inform students of green design opportunities and principles.
-During her thesis year, she co-founded the multidisciplinary group SEED, Students for Environmentally Enlightened Design, to promote and practice sustainable design strategies in and out of the classroom.
+During her undergraduate thesis year, she co-founded the multidisciplinary group SEED, Students for Environmentally Enlightened Design, to promote and practice sustainable design strategies in and out of the classroom.

 The SEED Award of Distinction was retired in 2020 but the group and its mission lives on.
 For information about ongoing projects and activities, the Penn State SEED website may be accessed here.